barichd/brailleorch/borframework.md

 Common undo/redo function.
 Translation table
 Choose one for current selected text(s).
 When using word signs, all uppercase signs will be ignored.
+Capitalization
+Toggle capitalization, overriding the default setting.
 Mark as dynamic
 Some special dynamic markings such as "sffzp" are not treated as dynamic in notation programs.
 This will tag the current text as dynamic mark.
 Mark as metronome mark
 This will change the property into metronome mark.
 Sometimes, special metronome marks are not assigned correctly in Musicxml.
 BMML must be re-designed to accept user-defined texts as metronome marks such as 4=ca120.
 Sibelius also exports notes to letters such as q=120, and the user must edit it accordingly.
 Put word signs before every word
 Mark as rehearsal mark
-Rehearsal mark will be parenthesized, either within or above system.
+Rehearsal mark will be parenthesized or word-sign enclosed, either within or above the system.
-Long text blocks
+Long text blocks (submenu)
+Use single word signs
+Use enclosed word signs
 Use parenthesis
 These are 3 different functions.
-The first adds dots 3-4-5 before every word in the text block; the second puts dots 3-4-5 around the whole block, and makes a space before (except fore after part name, hand sign, sign for begin of repetition and clef sign) and after (except for end of line) the block; and the last adds parenthesis to the block, with a space before (except for the same condition) and after (except for the same condition) it.
+The first adds dots 345 before every word in the text block; the second puts dots 345 before and after the whole block, and makes a space before (except fore after part name, hand sign, sign for begin of repetition and clef sign) and after (except for end of line) the block; and the last adds parenthesis to the block, with a space before (except for the same condition) and after (except for the same condition) it.
 Chinese texts
-This will add Chinese music parenthesis (dots 5-6,3-6 and dots 3-6,2-3) around the text.
+This will add Chinese music parenthesis (dots 56,36 and dots 36,23) around the text.
 Once the Chinese translation is available, this option will be removed.
 Treat as texts as
 This dialog has the following: inside music, outside music (plain), outside music (with word sign), outside music (with parenthesis), and non-music texts.
 These choices will move current selected text items inside or outside the staff.
 By default, non-title/credit texts are inside the music.
 When texts are outside the music, it will be normal text without word signs, or single word with word sign, or multiple words surrounding by word signs, or words in parenthesis, placed on top of the staff it belongs to.
 Non-music texts are some long text blocks such as title or performace instructions (some musicmxl files have title information attached to score, or marked as Sibelius system texts), or top-system texts attached to the first staff.
 When the first staff is empty, this option will move the text out and remove the empty staff in cutoff mode.
 The format of such text can be freely edited.